-- ▶ Thus, if we prove that a problem is NPC, we can tell our boss that we cannot find an efficient algorithm and should take a different approach - ► E.g. Approximation algorithm, heuristic approach - ▶ How do we prove that a problem A is NPC? - 1.
-Prove that $A \in NP$ by finding certificate - 2.
-Show that A is as hard as any other NP problem by showing that if we can efficiently solve A then we can efficiently solve all problems in NP - First step is usually easy, but second looks difficult - ▶ Fortunately, part of the work has been done for us ...
+- Thus, if we prove that a problem is NPC, we can tell our boss that we cannot find an efficient algorithm and should take a different approach E.g., approximation algorithm, heuristic approach - How do we prove that a problem B is NPC? - 1.
+Prove that $B\in \mathsf{NP}$ by identifying certificate that can be used to verify a "yes" answer in polynomial time - Typically, use the obvious choice of what causes the "yes" (e.g., the - hamiltonian cycle itself, given as a list of vertices) - Need to argue that verification requires polynomial time - 2.
+Show that B is as hard as any other NP problem by showing that if we can efficiently solve B then we can efficiently solve all problems in NP - First step is usually easy, but second looks difficult - ▶ Fortunately, part of the work has been done for us ...